 The script goes in some unexpected places and while some folk may feel cheated by the fact that it detours away from the werewolf story into serial killer territory I found it a nice twist.
 The killer is appropriately sick and twisted and it provides the opportunity for some serious gore while setting up the film’s climax.
 I can’t deny I’d have been happy to have seen more of the creatures but I certainly wasn’t unhappy with what I got.

 BONEHILL ROAD captures the look and feel of classic 80s SOV horror, (no surprise given Sheets filmography), but with better effects and truly excellent cinematography.
-The presence of genre vets Quigley and Kent also add to the retro feel.
-And stick around for a final scene after the credits that feature some wicked humor and effects.
+The presence of genre vets Quigley and Kent also adds to the retro feel.
+And stick around for a final scene after the credits that feature some wicked humour and effects.

 BONEHILL ROAD is a film that is more than worth making the effort to see with an audience on its festival run.